 Your home is about to smell amazing…

 This stew recipe is super simple, too.
-All you’ll need to have on hand is: beef stew meat, a stick of butter, and au jus and ranch packets.
+All you’ll need to have on hand are: beef stew meat, a stick of butter, and au jus and ranch packets.

 If you want your beef and noodles recipe to be absolutely AMAZING, throw in a green pepper, too.
 This is my mother-in-law’s “secret roast ingredient.”
 Ironically, my husband hates green peppers, but he loves this recipe… The punchy flavor the pepper adds is terrific.
 However: If your family will turn their noses up if they see them in your crockpot stew, simply cut your pepper slices large and then remove them from the dish before serving.

 Do some of the ingredients look familiar?
 This ultimate beef stew recipe is inspired by a traditional Mississippi roast.
-But, instead of a roast and pepperoncini peppers, we’re using stew meat and a green pepper.
+But, instead of a roast and pepperoncini peppers, we’re using stew meat and green peppers.
 I love, love, love this variation!

 OK, let’s get started.